-In most drip systems the field or zone valves are banked together to minimize obsticals or they are installed at the filter.
-The field valves controll which zones are being irrigated much like an automated lawn sprinkler system.
+In most drip systems the field or zone valves are either banked together to minimize obstacles or they are installed at the filter.
+The field valves control which zones are being irrigated much like an automated lawn sprinkler system.
 Once the valves in the field are installed, a metal box is placed over them to protect the valves and solenoids from sunlight and equipment.

 Manifold Line Installation